Chris Hedges: Political views

 Hedges has described himself as a socialist and an anarchist.
 His books Death of the Liberal Class and Empire of Illusion are strongly critical of American liberalism.

-Hedges' 2007 book American Fascists describes the fundamentalist Christian right in the United States as a fascist movement.
+Hedges's 2007 book American Fascists describes the fundamentalist Christian right in the United States as a fascist movement.
 In March 2008, Hedges published the book I Don't Believe in Atheists, in which he argues that new atheism presents a danger that is similar to religious extremism.